 Generally, your dentist will recommend an oral surgeon to you, though you’re free to see any maxillofacial surgeon you wish.
 But the process generally starts in a dentist office.
 He or she will recommend you for oral surgery treatment that they can’t do themselves.
+It’s not possible to be an expert at everything; that’s why there are specialists like oral surgeons and maxillofacial surgeons.
+The intricacy of the oral surgery you require will determine which type of specialist your dentist recommends.

 Education Required of Maxillofacial Surgeons